 Political parties are not entitled to formally nominate candidates for voter-nominated offices at the primary election.
 A candidate nominated for a voter-nominated office at the primary election is the nominee of the people and not the official nominee of any party at the general election.
 A candidate for nomination to a voter-nominated office shall have his or her party preference, or lack of party preference, stated on the ballot, but the party preference designation is selected solely by the candidate and is shown for the information of the voters only.
-It does not mean the candidate, and no candidate nominated by the voters shall be deemed to be the officially nominated candidate of any political party.
+It does not mean the candidate is nominated or endorsed by the party designated, or that there is an affiliation between the party and candidate, and no candidate nominated by the voters shall be deemed to be the officially nominated candidate of any political party.
 In the county sample ballot booklet, parties may list the candidates for voter-nominated offices who have received the party's official endorsement.